Yeshayahu Leibowitz: Messianism

+Israeli occupation

+Leibowitz was among the first Israeli intellectuals to state immediately after the 1967 Six-Day War that if the occupation continued, this would lead to the decline in moral stature.

-In a 1968 essay titled "The Territories", Leibowitz postulated a hellish future:
+In a 1968 essay titled "The Territories", Leibowitz warned of a bleak future:

-The Arabs would be the working people and the Jews the administrators, inspectors, officials, and police—mainly secret police.
-A state ruling a hostile population of 1.5 to 2 million foreigners would necessarily become a secret-police state, with all that this implies for education, free speech and democratic institutions.
-The corruption characteristic of every colonial regime would also prevail in the State of Israel.
-The administration would suppress Arab insurgency on the one hand and acquire Arab Quislings on the other.
-There is also good reason to fear that the Israel Defense Forces, which has been until now a people's army, would, as a result of being transformed into an army of occupation, degenerate, and its commanders, who will have become military governors, resemble their colleagues in other nations.
+Rule over the occupied territories would have social repercussions.
+After a few years there would be no Jewish workers or Jewish farmers.
+The Arabs would be the working people and the Jews the administrators, inspectors, officials, and police — mainly secret police.
+A state ruling a hostile population of 1.5 to 2 million foreigners would necessarily become a secret-police state, with all that this implies for education, free speech, and democratic institutions.
+The corruption characteristic of every colonial regime would also prevail in the state of Israel.
+The administration would have to suppress Arab insurgency on the one hand and acquire Arab Quislings on the other.
+There is also good reason to fear that the Israel Defense Force, which has been until now a people’s army, would, as a result of being transformed into an army of occupation, degenerate, and its commanders, who will have become military governors, resemble their colleagues in other nations.
+Out of concern for the Jewish people and its state we have no choice but to withdraw from the territories and their population of one and a half million Arabs.Following the Mossad assassinations following the Munich massacre, Yeshayahu Leibowitz stated in a public speech at Ben-Gurion University of the Negev: "Whoever condemns the terrorism of the Palestinian organizations must at the same time condemn the terrorism of the Israeli occupation of the West Bank and Gaza".